 - $529 if you have no children

-The child tax credit itself isn’t adjustable for inflation, but the refundable part of it is.
-Unfortunately, this doesn’t increase in 2019.
-It’s still a $2,000 credit with up to $1,400 of it refundable, the same as in 2018.
+The child tax credit isn’t adjusted for inflation, but the refundable part can sometimes be bumped up a little.
+Unfortunately, this didn't happen in 2019.
+The child tax credit was still a $2,000 credit with up to $1,400 of it refundable, the same as in 2018.

 The Alternative Minimum Tax Exemption

-It effectively adds deductions back to individuals’ incomes for purposes of tax calculations.
+This tax effectively adds deductions back to individuals’ incomes for purposes of tax calculations.
 It applies to income levels over certain exemption amounts—the higher earners targeted by this tax.